 - 3.1.
-This Policy applies to all Members of Rowing Victoria and all participants, parents, spectators, contractors, officials, coaches, judges, and staff throughout all Rowing Victoria events and activities. - 3.2.
-This Policy will continue to apply retrospectively to a person or Member following the cessation of their association or employment with Rowing Victoria. - 3.3.
-Rowing Victoria is supported by a wide network of affiliated clubs, schools, and associations across Victoria.
-Affiliation with Rowing Victoria is conditional on an affiliated club implementing and complying with this Policy.
-Failure to implement and comply with this Policy may cause Rowing Victoria to end its affiliation with a club that is in breach of its obligations.
+This Policy applies to participants, volunteers, parents, spectators, contractors, officials, coaches, judges and staff throughout all PFC events and activities. - 3.2.
+This Policy will continue to apply retrospectively to a person or Member following the cessation of their association or employment with the PFC.